bbc/gourmet-sentence-pairs-evaluation/README.md

 ## Creating Data Sets for the App

 The script [`randomiseAndFormatData.py`](./scripts/randomiseAndFormatData.py) can be used to turn text files into a JSON file to submit to the `/dataset` endpoint.
 It also randomises the order of the sentences.
 The script needs to be amended to specify the files that should be read in.

-## Developing the Direct Assessment Sentence Pair Tool

-Details on maintaining and developing the tool are in the [development docs](./docs/development.md)